Bamum people

-The Bamum, sometimes called Bamoum, Bamun, Bamoun, or Mum, are a Grassfields ethnic group located in now Cameroon.
+The Bamum, sometimes called Bamoum, Bamun, Bamoun, or Mum, are a Grassfields ethnic group located in Cameroon.
 In 2018, the Bamum and Bamileke peoples accounted for about 24% of the country's population.
 The Kingdom of Bamum covers approximately 7,300 km.
 The Kingdom of Bamum was surrounded to the north by the territory of Cameroon, from the west and south-west the kingdom's boundary touches the River Nun while the Rivers Mape and the Mbam surround it to the east.

 Climate in the Kingdom consists of two seasons: a long rainy season, and a short dry season.
 This is mainly due to its location between a forest zone in the south and a tropical savannah grassland in the north.
 The length of the two seasons last for irregular time lengths.

 Demography

 Most Bamum live in western Cameroon.
 As of 2018, the Bamum and Bamileke peoples accounted for about 24% of the country's population.
 The total population of the Bamum was nearly 500,000 according to a 2013 estimate.